Osteoarthritis of the Shoulder

 In the event of more severe degeneration of the shoulder joint cartilage, surgery may be recommended.
 These shoulder osteoarthritis procedures include:

 Resection Arthroplasty – This shoulder osteoarthritis procedure involves surgically removing about half an inch of the collarbone to create space between the acromion (roof of the shoulder) and the collarbone.
 As the body heals, scar tissue will fill in the space, allowing the joint to move without the bones rubbing together.
 The surgery is minimally invasive, requiring only a small incision at the acromioclavicular (AC) joint.

 Using an endoscope, which is a small camera and light the size of a pen, Dr. Millstein can remove a precise segment of the collarbone and remove it through the small incision without damaging or affecting the surrounding tissue and bones.

 Total Shoulder Arthroplasty – A shoulder joint replacement surgery involves removing damaged bone and tissue and replacing them with artificial pieces or prosthesis.
 The procedure may involve only replacement of the head of the humerus bone or replacement of the entire ball and socket (glenoid) joint.
 The artificial components, made of metal or plastic, may be cemented into place or “press fit” into the socket if the bone is still in good condition.

 Hemiarthroplasty – Also known as a partial replacement, a hemiarthroplasty involves replacing the humerus or arm bone with a prosthetic metal implant while the shoulder joint is left more or less intact.
-The shoulder osteoarthritis procedure may involve replacing the head of the humerous with a metal ball and stem as well as the arm bone, or simply resurfacing the humerous head with a prosthesis that fits over the bone like a cap, preventing further wear and tear.
+The shoulder osteoarthritis procedure may involve replacing the head of the humerus with a metal ball and stem as well as the arm bone or simply resurfacing the humerus head with a prosthesis that fits over the bone like a cap, preventing further wear and tear.